 How Eskimos Keep Their Babies Warm by Mei-ling Hopgood.
 Reviewed at Becky’s Book Reviews.

-THe Human Bobby by Gabe Rotter.
+The Human Bobby by Gabe Rotter.
 Recommended at Thoughts of Joy.

-I Can’t Hear God Anymore—Duncan
+I Can’t Hear God Anymore: Life in a Dallas Cult—Duncan

-I’m Not Complaining—Adams
+I’m Not Complaining—Adam

 I Now Pronounce You Someone Else by Erin McCahan.
 Cybils YA Fiction 2010 shortlist.